 - in-depth workshops focused on diverse language aspects

-For the 2019/2020 academic year, the programme will run for 10 months and is based on the Common European Framework of Reference (CEFR) for languages as an intensive language course (at least 20 hours per week).
+The course is based on the Common European Framework of Reference (CEFR) for languages as an intensive language course (at least 100 hours per month), with supervised mandatory attendance (also web-based) and a 4 module structure with a final period of catch-up/reinforcement work.
 Lessons take place from Monday to Friday in classrooms equipped for language teaching with full multimedia access.

 Thanks to our Study in Venice partners, alongside the Italian language course offered at the Ca’ Foscari School for International Education, students can choose to register for a package of preparatory courses, aimed at introducing them to their future area of study.
 Students can sign up to these courses upon arrival in Venice.

 Evaluation will take place throughout the programme.
 Students will be tested at the end of each term so as to check progress and monitor any difficulties, and at the completion of the entire programme they will sit a final exam in order to receive a certification from the SIE.
 Students will also be able to sit the official Italian language certification CILS (Certificate of Italian as a Foreign Language) at Ca’ Foscari in August 2022.